What is Emetophobia?

 Even though they don’t exhibit the psychological symptoms of anorexia, people with emetophobia can experience the same medical consequences to restrictive eating and starvation as people with eating disorders do.
 Consequences include slowed heart rate and low blood pressure, fainting and dizziness, thinning hair, osteopaenia and osteoporosis, depression, social withdrawal, and other symptoms of anorexia.

-Like other phobias, typical treatment for emetophobia is exposure therapy.
+Like other phobias, the typical treatment for emetophobia is exposure therapy.
 This does not necessarily involve putting sufferers in the presence of vomit, but rather exposing them to situations that they have avoided to forestall their exposure to vomit.
 For instance, they may be asked to use a public bathroom, sit in the back seat of a car, or watch a movie in which a character vomits.

 In severe cases or for cases in which the patient has comorbid psychiatric disorders, anti-anxiety medication may be warranted.
 Medication can help to reduce the most intense symptoms of anxiety during the initial phases of treatment.
 However, because patients may fear that these medications will cause vomiting as a side effect, some clinicians advise also prescribing an anti-emetic so that the patient can be reassured that they will not vomit.